Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 Visiting Blue Cave from Split takes a whole day and, in our opinion, isn’t worth the money or the time.
 Especially because so much depends on the weather and time of the year and day that you visit the cave.
 Booking a Blue Cave tour from Hvar makes more sense logistically because it’s a shorter trip, so children are more likely to be able to endure the journey without a repetitive chorus of “are we there yet?”.

-If you are planning a visit to Croatia in 2025, read the Hvar Away guide to the Blue Cave.
+If you are planning a visit to Croatia in 2026, read our guide to the Blue Cave.
 It will help you gain clarity on the hype surrounding that tour, and make an informed decision if it’s worth it for your family.

 Croatia has thousands of free hiking trails that are suitable for families with kids.